Cooking Beef - How to Cook Beef Perfectly Every Time

 This is how to cook beef with no flavourings, to be used as a base for whatever dish you choose to make.
 You can add other ingredients during the cooking process, such as vegetables added to your casserole, which I would add about an hour before finishing cooking, potatoes later still.

-you're best bet is to make the sauce separately.
+If you are making a dish which has a thick sauce, as in curry, your best bet is to make the sauce separately.
 Especially with curry sauce which needs to stand several hours, preferably overnight for the spices to blend.

 Once your sauce is ready, you add your beautifully cooked beef and stir over low heat for about 20 minutes until the meat absorbs the flavours.

 You can use the stock which you cooked the beef in, as part of your sauce while you are preparing it.

 Here are some of my favourite ways of cooking Beef: